AaronCWacker/MachineLearning/README.md

 Advanced Technology | Technology Stack
 ------------ | -------------
+AR/VR | location-based AR, training data, 3D geometry, model efficiency, and interactive systems AR | Solve emerging problems that relate to location-based AR, training data, 3D geometry, model efficiency, and interactive systems
+AR | Deliver the next generation of intelligent Augmented Reality AR | AR Real World Platform
-AR/VR | location-based AR, training data, 3D geometry, model efficiency, and interactive systems Computer Vision | vision, machine learning, graphics, and robotics Patents and Invention | Perform scientifically rigorous research into novel algorithms, leading to fun and useful inventions.
+AR | AR features in C++ that index AR data at scale Computer Vision | vision, machine learning, graphics, and robotics Patents and Invention | Perform scientifically rigorous research into novel algorithms, leading to fun and useful inventions.
 Patents and Invention | Publish and patent discoveries, and teach others, internally/externally, what you have learned.
 Patents and Invention | Pick important problems and technologies, and stay current with the international community, by reading papers, code, and blogs, and by attending conferences
-AR | Solve emerging problems that relate to location-based AR, training data, 3D geometry, model efficiency, and interactive systems
-AR | Deliver the next generation of intelligent Augmented Reality AR | AR Real World Platform
-AR | AR features in C++ that index AR data at scale POC and Prototype | Build proof of concept prototypes, initially for internal use, where some will need to scale to millions of users
+POC and Prototype | Build proof of concept prototypes, initially for internal use, where some will need to scale to millions of users
-White Papers | Papers accepted to any of: CVPR, ICCV, ECCV, BMVC, NeurIPS, ICLR, ICML, SIGGRAPH, Europgraphics, ICRA, IROS, or ISMAR
-White Papers | Experience collecting or organizing data to validate your research White Papers | Implement efficient code to validate your research White Papers | Publications in a top tier conference such as CVPR, ICCV, ECCV, NIPS, ICLR, ICML White Papers | Publications on structure-from-motion, bundle adjustment or SLAM in computer vision venues such as CVPR, ECCV, ICCV, IJCV, WACV, PAMI
-Unity, AR, 3D, and Mobile | Strong experience with Unity3D, Blender Unity Mobile | Experience working on a consumer mobile application Unity Mobile | Game engines and tools such as Unity3D (preferred) or Unreal Engine Big Data and Graph Data | Data storage technologies such as Hadoop, Cassandra, Druid, and their trade-offs Big Data and Graph Data | Google data stack (e.g. Spanner, BigQuery, BigTable) DevOps | Expert in Java, Python, C# and SQL
+Big Data and Graph Data | Data storage technologies such as Hadoop, Cassandra, Druid, and their trade-offs Big Data and Graph Data | Google data stack (e.g. Spanner, BigQuery, BigTable) DevOps | Expert in Java, Python, C# and SQL